Nature and romance - from Lohr to Gemünden

 After about 800 metres, you pass under electricity pylons and continue northwards towards the country road, which you cross and then continue northwards with a small side turn to the right.

 In Halsbach, turn sharp right behind the sports field, follow the signpost and cross the Höllgraben.
 The path now runs parallel to the Ziegelgraben, which you cross behind the Veitenmühle mill.
 Now follow the path northwards, through the forest and finally uphill in serpentines.
-The ascent is rewarded at the Schönrain ruins with marvellous views and a romantic atmosphere.
+The ascent is rewarded at the Schönrain ruins with magnificent views and a romantic atmosphere.

 Schönrain ruins